Jizzakh: Geography

 Jizzakh is an ancient oasis.
-The Turkestan and Nurata ridges, which surround the southern and part of the western part of the country, and the Arnasay-Aydar-Tuzkan lakes in the northern part of the country, provides a temperate climate.
-The peaks are covered with snow and glaciers, Chovkar mountain, in the foothills of the Usturshona system there are thick pine forests.
+The Turkestan and Nurata ridges, which surround the southern and part of the western part of the country, and the Arnasay-Aydar-Tuzkan lakes in the northern part of the country, provide a temperate climate.
+There are many rivers flowing from the mountains, of which the largest are Sangzor and Zaamin.

-From the slopes of the mountains at an altitude of 1,800 meters above sea level, pine forests begin.
-As the mountains rise, the pine forest thickens.

 There are more than 20 caves in the region.
 Although they have not been studied by experts, only amateurs who have observed the Peshawar cave recall that inside the cave there is a large and long square (hall), a red hearth, paintings on stone walls and petroglyphic inscriptions abound.
 In addition, the long cave is artificially fenced and additional stairs are made for the next hall, which testifies to the fact that primitive people lived here in ancient times.

 The huge cave south of Mount Molguzar was once used as a Buddhist temple.
 The book "History of the Sui Dynasty" also mentions the Eastern TSao (Usturshona), "There is the city of Yecha.
 It is a closed cave in the city and is sacrificed twice a year.
 Or the cultural Tavakbulak, located on the shoulders of Mount Molguzar at an altitude of two thousand six hundred meters above sea level, can be called a miracle.
 On the river Aktash in Bakhmal district there is a huge cemetery on the shoulders of steep mountains, next to it there is a magnificent gorge "Blood Drop".

-Or the spring that rises from the Suffa Square at the top of the mountain in Zaamin district, the nearby Muzbulak, the garden built on the top of a high mountain in Bakhmal - all this speaks of ancient history.
-Rivers attached to the mountains, springs flowing from glaciers, groves covering the ravines.
-About 100 medicinal herbs...
-On the banks of the Poyimard river in Jizzakh district, in the middle of a 20-meter-high rocky outcrop, all of them are natural monuments, all of which testify to the existence of primitive man.

 Climate

 Jizzakh has a sharply continental version of a Mediterranean climate (Köppen Csa).
 January lows average −4 °C and July highs average 34.9 °C. The climate at the foot of the mountains is milder than that of deserts and steppes.
 Annual precipitation is 400 to 500 mm in the south and 250 to 300 mm in the north.
 The frost-free period totals between 210 and 240 days, whilst annual sunshine totals 2800 to 3000 hours.
-There are many rivers flowing from the mountains, of which the largest are Sangzor and Zaamin.